schrodinger/fixed-data-table-2/CONTRIBUTING.md

 4. Make sure your code lints (coming soon).

-5. Do not commit anything to the `dist` folder.

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.